openmc-dev/openmc/docs/source/usersguide/troubleshoot.rst

 The best way to debug this error is to turn on a trace for the particle getting lost.
 After the error message, the code will display what batch, generation, and particle number caused the error.
-In your settings.xml, add a <trace> tag followed by the batch, generation, and particle number.
+In your settings.xml, add a :ref:`trace` followed by the batch, generation, and particle number.
 This will give you detailed output every time that particle enters a cell, crosses a boundary, or has a collision.
 For example, if you received this error at cycle 5, generation